tweaselORG/appstraction/README.md

 ### Host dependencies for Android

-For Android, you need the [Android command line tools](https://developer.android.com/studio/command-line/) (can also be installed through [Android Studio](https://developer.android.com/studio)).
+For Android, you need the [Android SDK platform tools](https://developer.android.com/tools/releases/platform-tools) and [Android build tools](https://developer.android.com/tools/releases/build-tools) (can also be installed through [Android Studio](https://developer.android.com/studio)).
 Note that these need to be included in your `PATH`, e.g. by including something like this in your `.zshrc`/`.bashrc`:

 ```sh
 # Android SDK